seecamer/sda/README.md

 3. **Spherical Symmetry:**
    The model assumes perfect spherical symmetry, neglecting effects like rotation or magnetic fields, which could influence the radius.

-Despite these simplifications, the model provides a robust first-order approximation to the mass-radius relation, validated by the agreement with observational data.

 ---

 ## 6. Conclusion

 This project successfully modeled the mass-radius relation of white dwarfs using a computational approach.
 The results align well with observational data, supporting the theoretical framework of degenerate electron pressure.
-Future work could incorporate relativistic corrections and explore deviations due to magnetic fields or rotation.

 ---